UFO-Studios/AlienBot-Discord/README.md

 <h2>Contributing</h2>

 If you see anything wrong, mis-placed or have a feature request, dont hesitate to open a <a href="https://github.com/UFO-Studios/AlienBot-Discord/pulls">Pull request!</a>   -->
-# AlienBot Discord
+# AlienBot Discord: Now in mantence mode
-## A general purpose open source bot developed by the UFO Studios team. <br> This bot is currently in Beta, originally made for The Alien Empire community Discord!
+## A general purpose open source bot developed by the UFO Studios team. <br> This bot for The Alien Empire community Discord!

 ## Features:
 - Moderation